shubhm-gupta/Keywords-Identification-from-Handwritten-Doctor-Prescription/README.md

 ### Motivation

 Many people face a problem in identifying or understanding keywords written by doctors in their prescriptions and end up purchasing wrong medicines.
 One of us also faced a similar problem.
-Naman got a prescription from the doctor when he was suffering from pain in his abdominal area.
+We got a prescription from the doctor when he was suffering from pain in his abdominal area.
 Even though he got the medication he still didn’t know what it was for.
 On his next visit to the doctor, he questioned why he was still having pain.
 The doctor said that he had mentioned in his prescription that he was suffering from a kidney stone and that might take more time for him to recover.
 Similarly, many people face such problems, and by building this model we are trying to overcome such issues.

 ### Challenges
 * Medical Data is not readily available due to sensitivity.
 We had to build our own dataset from scratch.